shreyas-satish/govote/faq.md

 **I don't have a pre existing voter Id, help?**

 Fill Form 6 with the same details instead of Form 8.
+Make sure you were born before 1st January 2006, or you will be too young to vote this time.